JStone1/Portfolio-Site/README.md

-## React project for my personal portfolio site
+## My personal portfolio

+## A site to display my past and future work.
+Built using React alongside TypeScript, and hosted on Vercel.